openplans/hatch/README.md

 #### Setup the database

 You don't have any tables yet!
-Run this to get everything setup for the first time.
+Run this to get everything setup for the first time. **When prompted, create a superuser.** You'll use this account to log in and set up the account.

     src/manage.py syncdb --all

-#### Create a superuser

-A superuser will allow you to login to the site admin.
-Run this command and follow the prompts.

-    src/manage.py createsuperuser
+    src/manage.py migrate --fake

 #### Configure the app